 Best Budget Components for CAD Workstation PC

-Here are the best budget components that you can get for building a budget workstation desktop for SolidWorks, AutoCAD, Autodesk Maya, 3D Graphics Softwares / Animation Softwares or other CAD / CAE softwares that are used for engineering and designing work.
+Here are the best budget components that you can get for building a budget workstation desktop for SolidWorks, AutoCAD, Autodesk Maya, 3D Graphics Softwares / Animation Softwares or other CAD / CAE software that are used for engineering and designing work.

 Intel Core i5-8600K

 This is an 8th generation coffee lake processor from Intel based on the newer LGA 1151 Socket which is incompatible with the Kaby Lake motherboards having LGA 1151 Socket.
 This is a pretty powerful processor that is good for gaming as well as for professional or workstation use.
-The processor is built on the 14nm fabrication process and comes with unlocked multiplier.
-This means you can overclock this processor to much higher clock speeds or frequencies on a good CPU cooler, preferably a liquid CPU cooler.
+The processor is built on the 14nm fabrication process and comes with an unlocked multiplier.
+This means you can overclock this processor to higher clock speeds or frequencies on a good CPU cooler, preferably a liquid CPU cooler.
 It supports DDR4-2666 RAM up to 64GB and comes with integrated graphics which is Intel UHD Graphics 630.
 It does lack support for the ECC memory but we don’t need it now because we are building a budget workstation computer.
 The power consumption of this processor stands at 95W TDP which is on the moderate side.